MauryIV/crowdfunding-app/README.md

 As a registered user, I want to post my own projects to ask for funding.

 Acceptance Criteria
-It's done when the / homepage route renders a list of all projects from the database.
 It's done when the /project/:id route renders an individual project's details based on the route parameter id.
 It's done when the /login route renders a form to log in and a form to create a new account.
 It's done when an existing user can enter their credentials on the login page to create a session on the server.